GuideNepalFamilyEducationBudgetPersonal Finance

 • Total nominal school bill across 12 years: roughly Rs 1.2–1.4 crore.

-• If you start saving at the child's birth (~5 years before Class 1), a monthly SIP of Rs 25,000–35,000 at a 10% blended return reaches the target.
+• Start saving at the child's birth (~5 years before Class 1), and a monthly SIP of Rs 25,000–35,000 at a 10% blended return reaches the target.

 What to do this week, depending on where you are